Jay Robinson (auto racing): Cup Series

 Brendan Gaughan's car at the 2015 Toyota/Save Mart 350 at Sonoma Raceway.

 The team started to compete in the Cup Series in 2015.
 Like Robinson's earlier Xfinity Series team, the team often uses multiple drivers in a car throughout the season.

 Since entering the Cup Series, Robinson has purchased various teams and folded them into his organization.
 These purchases started with purchasing Tommy Baldwin Racing's second car (namely the owners points and equipment).
 Robinson subsequently purchased Phil Parsons Racing in 2015, Hillman Racing in 2016 and the remainder of Baldwin's team in 2017.

-At the 2016 AAA Texas 500 at Texas Motor Speedway, #55 Toyota Camry driven by Reed Sorenson was sponsored by Donald Trump's Presidential campaign, which proved to be controversial.
+At the 2016 AAA Texas 500 at Texas Motor Speedway, No. 55 Toyota Camry driven by Reed Sorenson was sponsored by Donald Trump's Presidential campaign, which proved to be controversial.

 Kevin O'Connell practicing for the 2017 Toyota/Save Mart 350 at Sonoma Raceway.

 Tommy Regan practicing for the 2017 Toyota/Save Mart 350 at Sonoma Raceway.

 A car owned by Robinson got its first top 10 finish in a Cup Series race when Michael Waltrip finished in 9th place at the 2017 Daytona 500.

 Truck Series

 Premium Motorsports also began to compete in the Truck Series in 2015.
-The made their debut at the season-opening NextEra Energy Resources 250 at Daytona International Speedway with Travis Kvapil driving the #94 Chargebacks 911/MerchantSystems.com Chevrolet Silverado.
+The made their debut at the season-opening NextEra Energy Resources 250 at Daytona International Speedway with Travis Kvapil driving the No. 94 Chargebacks 911/MerchantSystems.com Chevrolet Silverado.
 Kvapil qualified 2nd, but finished 15th, seven laps down.

 In 2017, Wendell Chavous started 21 of 23 races for the team, getting a best finish of 14th place at the Las Vegas 350 at Las Vegas Motor Speedway.
 Chavous would finish 16th in the final standings with 348 points.